-Enable Arts team is dynamic, imaginative and ambitious.
+Enable Leisure and Culture’s arts team is dynamic, imaginative and ambitious.
 We work in collaboration with a diverse range of partners including residents, arts organisations, council staff and businesses to create positive, vibrant communities and environments suffused with creativity.

 We offer a range of consultation and delivery services including: